 - Develop and distributes curriculum materials.

 - Generate interest in learning economics through student competitions.

 - Offers guidance to school systems seeking advice on curriculum development.

 - Recognize teachers and school systems for outstanding endeavors.

 From 1979 to 1997, the Center for Economic Education and Entrepreneurship (CEEE) at Northern served the teachers and schools of Michigan’s Upper Peninsula.
 It was revitalized in December 2003.

 To fund the activities of the Center, NMU, through its College of Arts and Sciences, has committed office space, granted reallocation time for the center director and promised funding for the establishment of the Center’s materials and annual expenses.
-Additionally, MCEE has provided several administrative grants for miscellaneous expenses and national conference participation and presentation of the research of its center director.
+Donors like Wells Fargo and others support the center's activities.